syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/15.repartition-vm-disk/docs.en.md

 It will resize the main partition to 10 GiB and create 2 new partitions (10 GiB and 30 GiB), create an ext-4 filesystem and mount them.

-After provisioning we may for our new created partitions inside of the VM :
+After provisioning we may see our new created partitions from inside of the VM :

 ```shell
 ubuntu@partition-test:~$ df -h